 +44 (0)20 7822 7783

-George is a trainee in the Commercial Litigation, Civil Fraud and Asset Tracing department.
+George is an Associate in the Commercial Litigation, Civil Fraud and Asset Tracing department.
 Since joining the department he has assisted in a range of matters, focusing on urgent interim remedies in the High Court arising from high-value fraud claims.

 Head of Commercial Litigation and Civil Fraud